opensearch-project/documentation-website/_opensearch/query-dsl/xy.md

 ### Using a pre-indexed shape definition

 When constructing an xy query, you can also reference the name of a shape pre-indexed in another index.
-Using this method, you can define an xy shape at index time and refer to it by name, providing the following parameters in the `indexed_shape` object:
+Using this method, you can define an xy shape at index time and refer to it by name, providing the following parameters in the `indexed_shape` object.

 Parameter | Description
 :--- | :---